 Here are further stats on that contest.
-The charts follow the layout used in this blog in earlier years, but the data have now been collected from another WLM stats tools wlm-stats.
-For added depth see also this Wikimedia blog post.
+The charts follow the layout of earlier years.
+The data have been aggregated from WLM stats tools wikiloves (which itself does great reporting) into spreadsheets 1 and 2

 Some charts are about image uploads.

 One is about image uploaders, also known as contributors.